Making your investment choices

 Spreading your investments

-Picking funds that match how you feel about risk
+Picking investments that match how you feel about risk

-The more risk you're ready to take, the bigger returns you could get - and the more you could lose.
+The more risk you're comfortable taking, the bigger returns you could get - and the more you could lose.

-Lower-risk investments give you more security but lower returns.
-Sadly, there's no such thing as a low-risk route to high returns.
+Lower-risk investments may give you a bit more security and peace of mind, but that will generally mean lower returns too.
+Unfortunately, there's no such thing as a low-risk way to high returns.

 Watching your investments